SamIAm2000/silicone-skin-sensing/README.md

-# silicone-skin-sensing
-Mutual capacitive touch silicone skin for Arduino and ESP-32

 # a.k.a.
 I'm Fragile
 Mutual capacitive touch silicone skin for the ESP-32 and Arduino with computer vision and blob detection.